lechefran/python_slam/README.md

 Camera poses are world-to-camera transforms.
 Translation and map coordinates have **arbitrary scale**.
 There is no loop closure, general relocalization, dense reconstruction, or persistent top-down map yet.
 The image panel is a tracking view, not a 2D map.
 Planned improvements and point-data interchange are in [TODO.md](TODO.md).

 Trajectory history is stored independently of mapping frames, with reference transforms that preserve keyframe corrections; see [trajectory records](docs/trajectory-records.md).
-[Mapping keyframes](docs/keyframe-selection.md) are selected with explicit geometric/support evidence; frame retirement is not yet enabled.
+[Mapping keyframes](docs/keyframe-selection.md) are selected with explicit geometric/support evidence; guarded [frame retirement](docs/frame-retirement.md) is available with `--retire-frames` (off by default).

+Experimental [local-map selection](docs/local-map-selection.md) uses shared landmarks to choose bundle-adjustment neighbors (`--local-map-policy shared`).
+The temporal baseline remains the default.

 ## Setup on macOS or Linux